-The requirements of International Financial Reporting Standard's (IFRS's) require local authorities to follow proper accounting practices as specified in the code of practice on Local Authority Accounting and set out the objectives, policies and processes which are in place for managing and controlling risk specifically when
+The requirements of International Financial Reporting Standard's (IFRS's) require local authorities to follow proper accounting practices as specified in the code of practice on Local Authority Accounting and set out the objectives, policies and processes which are in place for managing and controlling risk specifically when entering into derivative contracts with a counterparty in the expectation that the transaction will eliminate or reduce exposure to a particular risk, such as movements in interest rates.

-- 3.2 The Councils' Treasury Management Policies and Practices are included in a separate report elsewhere on the agenda. - 3.3 The Councils' Treasury Management Strategy is attached at Annex 1, it covers: - The current treasury position - A review of the prospects for interest rates - The Council's borrowing and debt strategy - o The Council's investment strategy - Capital programme financing strategy - o Limits on treasury management activities and prudential indicators - Current debt portfolio position - Annual investment strategy - 3.4 The US GDP continues to grow solidly, but euro-area output growth remains sluggish.
-Growth has also slowed in many emerging economies, including China.
-The fall in oil prices seen since mid-2014 is likely to reflect a slowing in the outlook for global activity.
-The uncertainty around global activity reinforces this Council's policy of first and foremost securing the safety of principal amounts invested, with rate of return a secondary consideration. - 3.5 This is achieved by investing only with high rating institutions, including the Debt Management Office (DMO).
+- 3.2 The Councils' Treasury Management Policies and Practices are included in a separate report elsewhere on the agenda. - 3.3 The Councils' Treasury Management Strategy is attached at Annex 1, it covers: - The current treasury position - A review of the prospects for interest rates - The Council's borrowing and debt strategy - The Council's investment strategy - Capital programme financing strategy - o Limits on treasury management activities and prudential indicators - o Current debt portfolio position - o Annual investment strategy - 3.4 The uncertainty around global activity reinforces this Council's policy of first and foremost securing the safety of principal amounts invested, with rate of return a secondary consideration. - 3.5 This is achieved by investing only with high rating institutions, including the Debt Management Office (DMO).
 Any investments with the DMO are guaranteed by HM Government.
-Although rates are somewhat lower than the prevailing market rates, these investments offer the least risk and as such the rate reflects the security of the investment. - 4 RECOMMENDED THAT COMMITTEE - 4.1 Recommend to Council the Treasury Management Strategy as set out in Annex 1.
+Although rates are a little lower than the prevailing market rates, these investments offer the least risk and as such the rate reflects the security of the investment. - 4 RECOMMENDED THAT COMMITTEE - 4.1 Recommend to Council the Treasury Management Strategy as set out in Annex 1.